What Are the Consequences of A Probation Violation in California?

 If you received a term of probation in lieu of incarceration, you may end up receiving the originally-imposed jail or prison sentence if the judge decides to terminate your probation entirely.
 In fact, the judge could decide to impose an even longer jail or prison sentence than the one originally imposed, up to the maximum sentence for the crime you were found guilty of committing.

-If you need a dedicated, knowledgeable, and aggressive defense attorney for a probation hearing or criminal trial in Southern California, contact Ventura criminal defense attorney Paul Tyler for a consultation on your case, at 805-889-9000.
+If you need a dedicated, knowledgeable, and aggressive defense attorney for a probation hearing or criminal trial in Southern California, contact Ventura criminal defense attorney Paul Tyler for a free consultation on your case, at 805-889-9000.